 - No football or sports tops please!

-- Tracksuit bottoms for outdoor lessons.
+- Tracksuit bottoms and top for outdoor lessons.

 Class 3/4H Activities